 In an area used by clergy and clerics sits the carved, upside-down name of a local family; Keynsford.
 But why was the name upside down?
 And how did it get there?

 Colin Howey, alongside Champion explain that ‘in pre-modern English society, to invert something like this is generally acknowledged to be a way of wishing ill-fortune upon a subject’; namely, it becomes a curse.
 Beside the name is a combination of symbols of the sun and moon.
-When combines, these form a medieval curse.
+When combined, these form a medieval curse.

 Champion explains that the symbol was designed to bring ‘a lot more than bad luck’, in fact it was designed ‘to bring down the gods of wrath on these individuals.’